edbizarro/laravel-facebook-ads/README.md

 Use this method to retrieve your owned Ad Accounts.
 This methods accepts an array as argument containing a list of fields.

-To obtain a list of all available fields, take a read on [this](https://github.com/facebook/facebook-php-ads-sdk/blob/master/src/FacebookAds/Object/Fields/AdAccountFields.php).
+To obtain a list of all available fields, look at [this](https://github.com/facebook/facebook-php-ads-sdk/blob/master/src/FacebookAds/Object/Fields/AdAccountFields.php).

 ```php
 $adAccounts->list(['account_id', 'balance', 'name']);